semwidjaja/IspG-FldA_BEP/README.md

 # IspG-FldA_BEP
+Bachelor End Project:
-Bachelor End Project, Sem Widjaja
+Sem Widjaja

-You can find all files needed to recreate my simulations under folder ...

-Codes for analysis are under tab ...
+5518245

+All the files needed  to reproduce my simulations can be found on this github.
+If you want specific analysis scripts, send me an email: S.Q.Widjaja@student.tudelft.nl !